 We need a change in the traditional approach to orthopedics and pain management.
-There is an epidemic of chronic pain in this country as 126 million people suffer from some sort of pain in the last 3 months.
-Of that 126 million, 40 million people have pain everyday and 20 million have pain that is severe enough to limit their activities and/or ability to work.
+There is an epidemic of chronic pain in this country as 126 million people have suffered from some sort of pain in the last three months.
+Of that 126 million, 40 million people have pain every day and 20 million have pain that is severe enough to limit their activities and/or ability to work.

-- Surgeries to repair torn knee ACL’s result in more severe arthritis in the future
+- Surgeries to repair torn knee ACL’s may result in more severe arthritis in the future.

-- Lumbar fusions for low back pain are generally ineffective according to the most recent research and create new problems above and below the fused segments
+- Lumbar fusions for low back pain are often ineffective according to the most recent research and create new problems above and below the fused segments.

 There is a desperate need for new, better, and safer strategies.
 This is where interventional non-surgical regenerative orthopedics comes into play.